gian-sosa/gian-sosa/README.md

  <!-- Profile views -->
  <img src="https://c.tenor.com/flflC6GFzO8AAAAd/sultan-alrefaei-programmer.gif" align="right" height="300">

- <p align="left">My name is Gian Carlos, and I am a Systems Engineering student at San Cristóbal University.
+ <p align="left">👨 My name is Gian Carlos, and I am a Systems Engineering student at San Cristóbal University.

-  I'm from Perú, living in Ayacucho and currently studying Systems Engineering.
+  📍 I'm from Perú, living in Ayacucho.

 <!--   I am motivated by the power of technology as a tool for positive change. -->
 </p>